Herstory

 Outliving Male Heirs: Playing the Long Game

-In the end, her legal battles proved to be unsuccessful.
-In 1646, she officially inherited the properties only after all the male heirs passed.
-Anne went on to spend her last years restoring castles, building homes for poor widows, and restoring churches.
-By inheriting the lands, she also gained the title of High Sheriff of Westmorland County.
+In the end, her legal battles proved unsuccessful.
+In 1646, she finally inherited the properties after all the male heirs had passed.
+Anne spent her later years restoring castles, building homes for poor widows, and restoring churches.
+With the inheritance, she also gained the title of High Sheriff of Westmorland County.

 Get your daily dose of art